CENG502-Projects/CENG502-Spring2023/Topcuoglu/Readme.md

 This readme file is an outcome of the [CENG502 (Spring 2023)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
 See [CENG502 (Spring 20223) Project List](https://github.com/CENG502-Projects/CENG502-Spring2023) for a complete list of all paper reproduction projects.
 If you are interested in the commit history, you can find the public repository in my account here: https://github.com/utkutpcgl/UniVIP.

 # 1. Introduction
-Self supervised learning aims to train generalizable models without labels by using the data intrinsic learning signals.
+Self-supervised learning aims to train generalizable models without labels by using the data intrinsic learning signals.
 There is a significant need for labeled data for most computer vision tasks, where object segmentation can be one of the most tedious ones.

 Self-supervised learning methods have achieved on-par or even better results than their supervised counterparts in recent years (also in NLP).
 However, most available methods focus on iconic datasets (with single objects centered in the image) like ImageNet.
 For classification tasks, these methods might be sufficient but tasks like object detection and segmentation require learning more detailed representations by taking into account multiple objects in images of varying sizes.
 For the representations to be useful they have to be taking into account non-iconic samples which are common in datasets like COCO.